snoyberg/posa-chapter/warp.md

 Otherwise, a successful value is returned wrapped with `Just`.
 `timeout` eloquently shows how great Haskell's composability is.

-Unfortunately,
+`timeout` is useful for most purposes but its performance is not good enough to implement high-performance servers.
-`timeout` spawns a user thread to handle timeout.
+This is because that `timeout` spawns a user thread to handle timeout.
+(FIXME: please review this.)
-To implement high-performance servers, we need to avoid the creation of a user thread for timeout for each connection.
+We need to avoid the creation of a user thread for timeout for each connection.
 So, we implemented a timeout system which uses only one user thread, called the timeout manager, to handle the timeouts of all connections.
 Its heart is the following two points: